-Given a few attacks upon my clients – and me, personally – I thought it would be good to repost this article I wrote a few years ago:
+Given a few attacks upon my clients – and me, personally and my firm’s long-standing, excellent reputation – I thought it would be timely to repost this article:

 We have worked with hundreds of law enforcement agencies throughout the United States over the past few years.
 So different, yet, so much the same.

 We trust that most of you are doing what you can to focus your personal energy, your team members’ talents and your agency’s resources on:

 3. 90% satisfaction among customers with the quality and quantity of your services; and

 4. 90% satisfaction among employees with job-related conditions.

 While we know that most of you strive to stay focused on those ultimate destinations, we understand that there are numerous “urgent” issues with which you must wrestle.
 We also understand that there are a few such issues that you simply cannot do anything about – right now.